grpc/proposal/L13-python-interceptors.md

 ### Client-Side Interceptors

 There are four interceptor interfaces mapping to the four possible types of an RPC.
-These interfaces enables developers to implement an arbitrary number of interceptor type within one class with the Python inheritance semantic.
+These interfaces enables developers to implement an arbitrary number of interceptor types within one class with the Python inheritance semantic.
 Each interceptor interface will have a corresponding abstract class method that takes in `continuation`, `grpc.ClientCallDetails`, and the outgoing RPC requests.
-The return value of that class method will be both a `grpc.Call` and a `grpc.Future` or response iterator depends on the cardinality of RPC.
+The return value of that class method will be both a `grpc.Call` and a `grpc.Future` or response iterator, depending on the type of RPC.
 The definition of interfaces are:

 ```Python
 class UnaryUnaryClientInterceptor(six.with_metaclass(abc.ABCMeta)):